python/pythondotorg/README.md

     $ pip install -r requirements.txt
     $ ./manage.py syncdb

+You may need to specify the pip version, even with the virtualenv activated:

+    $ pip-3.3 install -r requirements.txt

 This expects a local database named "python.org".
 If you need to change it:

     $ export DATABASE_URL=postgres://user:pass@host:port/dbname